m4k3r-org/wp-cluster/wp-content/plugins/akismet/readme.txt

 = 3.0.4 =

+* Fix to make .htaccess compatible with Apache 2.4.
+* Fix to allow removal of https author URLs.
+* Fix to avoid stripping part of the author URL when removing and re-adding.
 * Removed the "Check for Spam" button from the "Trash" and "Approved" queues, where it would have no effect.

 = 3.0.3 =